David Churchill | Office: | ER-6030 (Earth Science) |

 StarCraft AI Competitions

 Since 2011 I have organized and run the AIIDE StarCraft AI Competition.
 This competition puts state of the art RTS AI research on display in the form of bots which play the full game of StarCraft: BroodWar.
-In addition to organizing the tournament I am also the author of UAlbertaBot, which has been competing since 2010, which won the competition in 2013.
+In addition to organizing the tournament I am also the author of UAlbertaBot, which has been competing since 2010, and won the competition in 2013.